rmiravalles/CloudNativeBootcamp/Week5/2_CI_GitHubActions.md

 ## The Project

 - We will use a sample Flask app for this exercise.
 - The first step is to fork the project's repo to our own GitHub account.
+This is [my repository](https://github.com/suvo-oko/ci-pythonapp).
 - Once we have the forked repo we go over to the Actions tab.
 - GitHub Actions offers several sample actions we can use to get started.
 We're going to pick one from this list, from the *Continuous Integration* section, called *Python application*.
 As it says in the description, this action is used to test a Python application.
 - When we click on `Set up this workflow`, a new folder called `.github/workflows` is created.
 Inside this folder, we will find our new workflow yaml file.